Falling in Love with the Fiddle

 He started teaching beginning fiddling two years later, eventually developing his method into a course at the local night school.
 He added a second fiddle course, inviting "local masters" to teach fiddle songs to more advanced students.

 He was a founder of the Woods Hole Folk Music Society in 1972.
-From 1996 to 1999 he produced "Fiddlin’ in Falmouth", a live musical variety local TV show featuring local musicians from the Falmouth Area.
+From 1996 to 1999 he produced "Fiddlin’ in Falmouth", a live musical variety local TV show featuring local fiddlers and musicians from the Falmouth Area.
 In 1998, he started the Falmouth Fiddlers Association, and the Cape Cod Fiddle Contests.

 Sample page with illustrations by Charles Cann: